PeterSommerlad/PSsSATIN/README.md

 <br/>

+New: Scalar multiplication with regular integers is available for easier support of units libraries such as `mp_units`.

+A C++17 compatible version is available in branch std17.

 I provide two implementations of saturating integer arithmetic for signed and unsigned integers of sizes 8, 16, 32, 64 bits.